 4. CCE Exams Reforms-GO.No.41 dated:07-06-2016:

-• There is no internal marks for composite course first language paper - II (Sanskrit 04S, Hindi 08H, Arabic 5A, Parshian 6P).
+• There is no internal marks for composite course first language paper – II (Sanskrit 04S, Hindi 08H, Arabic 5A, Parthian 6P).

-• There will be no examination from the academic year 2016-17 onwards in the subjects of First Language Paper - I and II of Marati, First Language Composite course paper -I of Hindi, Marati, Tamil, Kannada, Odia and Second Language Urdu.
+• There will be no examination from the academic year 2016-17 onwards in the subjects of First Language Paper – I and II of Marathi, First Language Composite course paper -I of Hindi, Marathi, Tamil, Kannada, Odia, and Second Language Urdu.

 • Pass percentage will be 35% for First, Third Language and Non-Language subjects.
-Student should get 28 marks in First, Third Language and Non-Language subjects and 16 marks in second language.
+The student should get 28 marks in First, Third Language and Non-Language subjects and 16 marks in the second language.

 • If a student gets less than 7 marks in internals he must get remaining marks to reach 35 from the external exam.

 • The minimum pass mark for deaf and dumb and blind candidates is 20 (16 in external 4 marks in internals).